conrad-mukai/python-ebsave/README.md

 configuration (i.e., `~/.aws/config` or `AWS*` environment variables), then it will determine the region and instance ID from
 [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)
-and proceed to manage snapshots for all volumes attached to the device.
+and proceed to manage snapshots for all volumes attached to the instance.
 The hostname used to tag snapshots will be taken from the local OS.
 If you don't want to create snapshots for specific volumes then use the `--skip` option.
 An example this is: